|wdt_ID||Term||Check-In Date||Check Out Date|

 What do I do if I want to live in the University Residence Halls for Summer Term?

 Submit a summer housing application (see above).
 If space allows, you will be sent a Housing contract offer.
 Please keep in mind this process is first come, first serve.
-If you complete your contract and submit your deposit by your individual deadline you will be guaranteed a space for summer term.
+If you complete your contract and submit your advance payment by your individual deadline you will be guaranteed a space for summer term.
 You will receive your room assignment prior to your arrival.

-How much is my deposit?
+How much is my advance payment?

-A $300 deposit must be made at the time the University Residence Halls summer term contract is submitted electronically in My UW Housing.
+A $300 advance payment must be made at the time the University Residence Halls summer term contract is submitted electronically in My UW Housing.
 If a student is staying for the 3-week session only (May 26, 2019 – June 15, 2019), full payment must be made at the time the summer term contract is submitted electronically in My UW Housing.

 Due to the short period of the summer term contract, room changes will be made only under extraordinary circumstances.